iamturns/create-exposed-app/.github/PULL_REQUEST_TEMPLATE.md

 - Screenshots / gif demo
 - What has changed?
 - Why was it changed?
+- Anything else changed to support the solution
+- Anything unusual to point out
-- Reasons for choosing this solution, and alternative solutions considered
+- Reasons for choosing this solution
+- Alternative solutions considered